 "Whitebear Whittington."
-In Eulalie Steinmetz Ross, ed.
-The Blue Rose: A Collection of Stories for Girls.
+In The Blue Rose: A Collection of Stories for Girls, edited by Eulalie Steinmetz Ross.
 Illus.
 Enrico Arno.
-New York: Harcourt, Brace & World, 1966.
+Harcourt, Brace & World, 1966.
 186 pp. Thirteen fairy tales from older sources, including literary fairy tales by authors such as Eleanor Farjeon, Walter de la Mare, Laurence Housman, Ruth Sawyer, Howard Pyle, George MacDonald, Hans Christian Andersen, and others.
 "Whitebear Whittington" from Richard Chase's Grandfather Tales contains a full-page drawing of the heroine riding on the white bear with three children (at left).
 This is the oldest book in AppLit's bibliography Feminist Collections of Folktales.

-A number of unpublished versions of this tale from various oral informants, titled "The Three Gold Nuts" (JTA-125, 3078, 3079), and "The Man that Turned Himself into a Bear" (JTA-112, 113) can be found in the James Taylor Adams collection in the Blue Ridge Institute.
+A number of unpublished versions of this tale from various oral informants, titled "The Three Gold Nuts" (JTA-125, 3078, 3079), and "The Man that Turned Himself into a Bear" (JTA-112, 113) can be found in the James Taylor Adams collection in the Blue Ridge Institute and University of Virginia's College at Wise.
 Adams' typed transcript of JTA-125 notes, "Told me on August 13, 1940, by Mrs. Dicy Adams [his wife].
 She heard her mother tell it.
 I heard my own father and mother tell this tale forty-four years ago."
 Full text of this version in this web site.
 JTA 3078 and 3079 were collected by Richard Chase.

 "Whitebear Whittington" collected by James Taylor Adams (from the collection listed above).
 In Loyal Jones, ed.
 Appalachian Folk Tales.
 Illus.
 Jim Marsh.
 Ashland, KY: Jesse Stuart Foundation, 2010.

 Hooks, William H. Snowbear Whittington: An Appalachian Beauty and the Beast.
 Illus.
 Victoria Lisi.
 New York: Macmillan, 1994.
 N. pag.
 A verse narrative and romantic illustrations depict the strong heroine who marries a bear and rescues her husband from beastly enchantment.
 When Nell betrays her husband by telling her father his name, and the bear runs away, she sees "the red stains on his back, like heart's blood."
-On her quest to rescue her husband, Nell receives help from birds and three magic nuts from an old woman (gold, silver, and brass).
+On her quest to rescue her husband, Nell receives help from a white bird, a hundred blackbirds who help her cross a “raging river,” and a thousand fireflies that light “her way through treacherous mountains,” as well as three magic nuts from an old woman (gold, silver, and brass).
+The powerful images suggesting unity with nature, which are not found in “Whitebear Whittington,” are reminiscent of the episodes in the Norse “East of the Sun” when the wife is carried by the winds in search of her husband.
 Tears, roses, and love finally break the evil spell on the husband.
 Double-page color illustrations alternate with smaller black and white drawings.
 Hooks notes that the book "is based on the various oral versions that I have heard over the years of what began as Beauty and the Beast."

 Kirby, Ellie.
 The White Bear: A Tale from the Blue Ridge Mountains.
 Troutdale, VA: Fox Creek Press, 2008.
 Kirby's Author's Note describes places she visited in the Blue Ridge Mountains and people who posed in 1910 Edwardian costumes for her watercolor illustrations.
 A resident of Southwestern Virginia, Kirby also used scenes in Western North Carolina in this story.
 The main character is a farmer's daughter who "lived way back in the mountains."
 The white bear is really an enchanted prince from way across the ocean.
 See page on Kirby's Fox Creek Press web site.